Gioggiomo/dncs-lab/README.md

 | *ovs-vsctl add-br Name*                            | Set the machine to be a switch called _Name_                                                                                                                                                                           |
 | *ovs-vsctl add-port Name ethN tag=M*               | Into the switch called _Name_ a port _ethN_ is added and (if there are vlans) the corresponding tag _M_, previously set on the router, must be used                                                                    |
 | *curl 172.23.1.34:8080*                            | Using the port number 8080, the host (which can be either `host-1-a` or `host-1-b`) tries to reach a webpage hosted at address 172.23.1.34                                                                             |

+# Final notes

+This is a school project of the course _Design of network and communication systems_ at the _University of Trento_, Trento, Italy.